PayU-EMEA/plugin_opencart_2/README.md

-# PayU account plugin for OpenCart over 2.x
+# PayU account plugin for OpenCart version 2.3.x

-**Note: Plugin supports only OpenCart 2.x**
+**Note: Plugin supports only OpenCart 2.3.x**

+**For OpenCart 2.0.x, 2.1.x or 2.2.x please use 3.1.x plugin**

 ``This plugin is released under the GPL license.``

 **If you have any questions or issues, feel free to contact our technical support: tech@payu.pl**

-PayU account is a web application designed as an e-wallet for shoppers willing to open an account, define their payment options, see their purchase history, and manage personal profiles.

 ## Table of Contents